-Financial aid is available through the seminary.
-Those wishing to apply for financial aid must fill out a Financial Aid Form and send it to the Office of Admissions along with their application.
-Financial aid will be provided based on need, strength of the applicant and/or potential for ministry.
+Financial aid is available through the Seminary.
+Those wishing to apply for financial aid must request a Financial Aid Application and Worksheet from the Office of Admissions and submit it in addition to the Application for Admission.
+Financial aid will be provided based on need, strength of the applicant, and/or potential for ministry.
 Students of BSK do not qualify for Federal Aid.

 How long does it take to complete the program?

-Three years are required to complete a Master of Divinity degree, provided the student attends full-time.
+At least three years are required to complete a Master of Divinity degree.
+Many BSK students work full-time in addition to attending Seminary and complete their studies in four to five years.
 There is a limit of six years to complete the program.

 What is the denominational affiliation of BSK?

 Baptist Seminary of Kentucky is a free-standing seminary founded on Baptist principles and has a partnership with the Cooperative Baptist Fellowship.
 Students from a variety of denominational backgrounds attend BSK.

 Student housing is not available on campus.
 The Office of Admissions will also provide students with a list of local apartments along with their contact information.